What is a thermocouple? How do they work?

 Thermocouple Working Principle

 A thermocouple is a temperature measurement device that operates based on the principle of the Seebeck effect.
 Thomas Seebeck discovered the continuous current flow in the thermoelectric circuit in 1821.
 It consists of two different types of metal wires or conductors that are joined at one end to form a junction.
-When this junction is exposed to a temperature gradient (a difference in temperature between the two ends), it generates a voltage that is proportional to the temperature difference.
-This voltage is called the thermoelectric voltage.
+When this junction, also known as a measuring instrument, is exposed to a temperature gradient (a difference in temperature between the two ends), it generates a voltage that is approximately proportional to the difference between the temperatures of the two junctions.
+This voltage is called the thermoelectric voltage and is used to measure temperature in various industries.

 Types of Thermocouple Temperature Sensors